xopxe/ahsm/README.md

 # ahsm: a Hierarchical State Machine

 ahsm is a very small and simple implementation of Hierarchical State Machines, also known as Statecharts.
-It's written in Lua, with no external dependencies, and in a single file.
+It's written in Lua, without external dependencies, and in a single file.
 It can be run on platforms as small as a microcontroller.
 The API is inspired by the [rFSM](https://github.com/kmarkus/rFSM) library but is heavily trimmed down to only the basic functionality.

 ## Features

 - Lua only, with no external dependencies.
 Supports Lua 5.1, 5.2, 5.3.
 - States, transitions, and events.
 States support `entry`, `exit` and `do` functions.
 Transitions support `effect` and `guard` functions.
 Events can be of any type.
 A state can have a state machine embedded, which is active while the state is active.
 - A simple timeout scheme for transitions that solves many use cases without having to use timers.
-- Easily embeddable in a system: Events can be pushed or pulled; When using the timeout functionality computes the idle times to allow saving on CPU; Easily browsable data representation for recovering sub-states, events, etc.
+- Easily embeddable in a system:
+  - Events can be pushed or pulled
+  - When using the timeout functionality, compute the idle times to allow saving on CPU
+  - Easily browsable data representation for recovering sub-states, events, etc.
 - Events can be of any type.
 - Support for long-running actions in states using coroutines.
 - Additional tools, like debugging output and a dot graph exporter for visualization.

-See test.lua for an example on utilization.
+See test.lua for an example of utilization.

 ## How to run?